 Find out more on drug-induced cough here and consult with your doctor if you use any of such medications.

-Gastroesophageal reflux disease (GERD) can be the cause of the persistent dry cough.
-This symptom happens when a part of your stomach acid comes up to your throat, which irritates it and makes you cough as a result.
-People with GERD cough tend to have trouble swallowing and have to clear their throat continuously.
+Gastroesophageal reflux disease (GERD) can be the cause of throat soreness.
+This symptom occurs after having food when some of your stomach acid reaches your throat.
+Therefore, you feel discomfort or irritation, which makes you cough as a result.
+People with GERD tend to have trouble swallowing and have to clear their throats continuously.

-Everyone knows smoking is not good for your health.
+Everyone knows smoking is not good for your health, especially your chest.
 According to the Center for Disease Control and Prevention, cigarette smoking accounts for about 1 in 5 deaths in the United States.
-Therefore your cough could be due to chronic bronchitis, where cumulative lung damage prevents the body’s normal ability to clear particles.
+Accordingly, your disease could be due to chronic bronchitis, where cumulative lung damage prevents the body’s normal ability to clear particles.

-Perhaps you are wondering how to differentiate between a regular cough and a sickness cough.
-Firstly, coughs lasting less than three weeks are described as acute coughs, while coughs that improve after three to eight weeks are considered subacute.
+Perhaps you are wondering how to differentiate between a regular and a disease of coughing.
+Firstly, if it lasts in less than three weeks, it indicates acute illness.
+On the other hand, improvement after three to eight weeks are considered subacute.

 How to Get Rid of a Cough When I’m Not Sick?

-Getting rid of a cough starts with knowing the cough’s cause; you can easily find its solution depending on the condition.
-Firstly, some light must be she on the cause.
+You can only get rid of nasal and throat infection after knowing the reason behind it; you can easily find its solution depending on the condition.
+Firstly, some light must be shed on the cause.
 So you are no longer in the dark thinking you are coughing for no reason.

-If the cause of your cough is some allergic reaction from foreign irritants such as smoke or pollen, taking an allergy medicine can help solve the problem.
+If the cause of your cough is some allergic reaction from foreign irritants such as smoke or pollen, taking an anti-allergy medication can solve the problem.

 You might have no idea what’s irritating your throat.
-Thus, the best idea to get rid of that annoying cough is to seek medical advice.
-Peter M. Small, M.D Professor, Department of Medicine, and Chief Medical Officer at Hyfe says, “Patients seek care very late in the disease, and part of that is because we, as a society, tend to ignore coughing in adults.
+Thus, the best idea to recover from that whooping cough is to seek medical advice.
+Peter M. Small, M.D Professor, Department of Medicine, and Chief Medical Officer at Hyfe, says, “Patients seek care very late in the disease, and part of that is because we, as a society, tend to ignore coughing in adults.
 Acoustic AI as pioneered by Hyfe is changing all of that.”

-The next best thing you can do is keep a close eye on your health and keep track of it every day.
-Hyfe has developed an application that helps you keep track and monitor your cough 24/7.
-And it’s free to download on your mobile devices.
+The next best thing you can do is keep a close eye on your health.
+Moreover, keep track of it every day.
+Hyfe has developed an application that aids in tracking and monitoring the cough 24/7.
+And it is free to download on your mobile devices.

-AI technology records every time you cough.
-The data gets stored so that when you visit your doctor, they will have a head start on diagnosis and treatment.
+AI technology records every time you are coughing.
+The data gets stored.
+You can show this to your doctor.
+They will have a head start on diagnosis and treatment.

-What do you think is the best route when you have a cough that won’t go away?
+What do you think is the best route when you have a common cold or respiratory tract issue?
 Let us know in the comment section below!
-Hyfe uses artificial intelligence to identify coughs.
-It counts every cough and allows you to compare and track your coughing over time.
-These features provide you with objective insights into your coughing and can help you monitor your health in the context of pollution, asthma, or even COVID-19.
-Stay on top of your health by tracking your cough with Hyfe.
+Hyfe uses artificial intelligence to identify the coughing pattern.
+It counts every single time and allows you to track it over time.
+These features provide you with objective insights into daily illness.
+Furthermore, it can help you monitor your health in the context of pollution, asthma, or even COVID-19.
+Stay fit by monitoring your cough with Hyfe.